Why happiness matters in the workplace and how you can promote it

 Create opportunities for developing ownership, such as seeking opinions and ideas from your staff and actually using them.
 Also, show your employees you trust them to succeed.
 When appropriate, call out individuals for a job well done.

-Communicating with your staff is perhaps the most efficient way to increase happiness.
+Communicating with your staff is perhaps the most efficient way to increase happiness in the workplace.
 Scheduling face time with employees not only makes them feel heard, but it also allows you to ask what would make the job better.
 Be transparent, ask for opinions and discover ways to improve engagement by talking with your staff.

 From updating your office environment to talking with individuals, you have plenty of tools for improving employee happiness.
 The work you do now to refine your company culture will come back to you in terms of greater productivity, so your investment is well worth it.